-Owning a home can be a blessing.
-If you don’t budget properly, however, you’ll quickly find yourself grasping at straws to financially stay afloat.
-To prevent this from happening, keep the following tips in mind when budgeting for your new home.
+Owning a home can be a blessing, but if you don’t budget properly, you’ll quickly find yourself grasping at straws to financially stay afloat.
+To prevent this from happening, keep the following tips in mind when checking out the market and budgeting for your new home.

 Create a Monthly Budget